Julia-Embedded/LabConnections.jl/README.md

 The full documentation of the package is available [here](https://gitlab.control.lth.se/labdev/LabConnections.jl/blob/julia1/docs/build/index.md).

 ## Package Overview
-The `LabConnections.jl` package is subdivided into two main modules; `Computer` and `BeagleBone`. `Computer` defines the user interface on the host computer side, while `BeagleBone` defines low-level types and functions meant to be used locally on the BB.
+The `LabConnections.jl` package is subdivided into two main modules; `LabConnections.Computer` and `LabConnections.BeagleBone`. `LabConnections.Computer` defines the user interface on the host computer side, while `LabConnections.BeagleBone` defines low-level types and functions meant to be used locally on the BB.

 ### LabConnections.Computer